 The law is fluid and ever-changing, because there are always changes based on new priorities, revised expectations, and unexpected challenges.
 An effective personal injury attorney has to keep educated on updates in statutes and regulations.

-Spear Greenfield is one the best law firms in Philadelphia for two main reasons.
+Spear Greenfield is one the best personal injury law firms in Philadelphia for two main reasons.
 First, we continue to stay updated on Pennsylvania personal injury laws.
 Second, Rand Spear and our legal team have over 200 years of combined experience.
 Not only are we knowledgeable and experienced, but we are aggressive and will fight for your best interests!